eugnsp/library/data_structures_and_algorithms/sequence.md

 - The section sizes `(k, n - k)` form the same sequence as that obtained if the subtraction-based Euclidean algorithm is employed to calculate `gcd(k, n)`.
 - The total number of swaps is `n - gcd(k, n)`.
 With 3 assignments per swap, the total number of assignments is `3[n - gcd(k, n)]`.
-- The Gries&ndash;Mills algorithm can be implemented such that it only requires to move one step forward, so this algorithm is typically used to implement `std::rotate` for forward and random access iterators.
+- The Gries–Mills algorithm can be implemented such that it only requires to move one step forward, so this algorithm is typically used to implement `std::rotate` for forward and random access iterators.

 ### Dolphin algoirithm